Marco Wall Drops Fat, Gets Jacked

 I knew little about macronutrients or how much carb, fat, and protein I needed daily so I focused on putting nutrient rich, unprocessed foods into my body and when I couldn't eat the right foods would drink a Beverly UMP protein shake instead.
 I learned more about the intricacies of dieting later on and implemented a more advanced plan of attack.

-I'm lucky to have supportive people in my life but the most resistance I had were friends that sometimes became annoyed when my diet choices didn't fit in with their views on what was ok to eat.
+I'm lucky to have supportive people in my life but the most resistance I had were friends that sometimes became annoyed when my diet choices didn't fit in with their views on what was okay to eat.

 My Advice For YouMy biggest piece of advice for anyone looking to make a change is that unless you are mentally ready to truly do whatever is needed to succeed you will never achieve your weight loss goals.
 Here are three important things you must remember.